ValentinPhB/litreview-P9/README.md

 Student project for OC.
 Web application : Reviews for articles and books.

-With LiteReview you can follows/unfollow users, post/adjust your reviews of books and articles.
+With LITReview you can follow/unfollow users, post/adjust your reviews of books and articles.
-You can also require reviews and answer to other followed users.
+You can also require reviews and answer to followed users.

 ## 2. Technologies